GannettDigital/api-docs/source/includes/_authentication.md

 In order to obtain OAuth authentication tokens, it is first necessary to register your application with Reach Local.
 As part of this registration, you will obtain a client id and a client secret token.
 The client id token is a public identifier for your application that will differentiate it amongst other Reach Local API integrations.
 The client secret is a secret known only to the application and the authorization server.
 As part of provisioning a new integration with our OAuth provider, a redirect URI must be provided by the client.
 Please contact Reach Local at apiservices@reachlocal.com in order to obtain a client id and client secret.

+Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 ## Web Application Authentication Method

 Once you have obtained the necessary OAuth tokens (CLIENT_ID and CLIENT_SECRET), in a browser go to

 `https://api.reachlocalservices.com/oauth/authorize?client_id=[CLIENT_ID]&response_type=code&redirect_uri=[REDIRECT_URI]`